 Jewish Music QuizJewish music today extends well beyond the synagogue, to the concert halls of Israel, the Klezmer revival, and the reggae of Matisyahu.
 How much do you know about Jewish music?

 Question 2.
-Which of these statements about Fiddler on the Roof is true?
+Which of the following songwriters is not Jewish?

 All of these

 Question 5.
 Which event brought Cantor Yosselle Rosenblatt to the attention of the New York Times in 1917?

 His refusal of Cleofonte Campanini's offer to sing the lead at the Chicago Opera